Skip to content

 • Team consistency so everyone uses the same settings

-• Cluster identity (distribution, CNI, GitOps engine)
+• Cluster identity (name, distribution, CNI, GitOps engine)

 • Reproducible environments across machines